If you have any questions during the application process, please contact the Office of Admissions:

 Portfolio requirements differ depending on the program:

-MFA-2, MPS in Lighting Design, MPS in Sustainable Interior Environments: applicants must submit a portfolio of a minimum of 15 pieces of design work.
+MFA-2 and MPS: applicants must submit a portfolio of a minimum of 15 pieces of design work.
 Applicants must demonstrate a professional level of design skill that, in the opinion of the graduate admissions committee, enables the applicant to successfully pursue advanced study.

 MFA-1: applicants have the option of applying with or without a portfolio.
 If a portfolio is submitted, it should consist of fine-art based using a variety of media and may consist of still life compositions, sculptures, landscapes, portraits, figure studies, and/or renderings of interior spaces.
 Good use of color, proportion and perspective should be evident.